parksthecoder/night-quill/README.md

 ## Night Quill Theme

-Night Quill is a meticulously crafted dark theme designed to reduce eye strain and enhance your coding experience.
+Night Quill is a meticulously crafted dark theme (for VS Code, Cursor, etc) designed to reduce eye strain and enhance your coding experience.
 With its soothing color palette, Night Quill provides a perfect balance between aesthetics and functionality.
 The theme features:

 - **Editor Colors**: A harmonious blend of deep blues and vibrant teals, ensuring that your code stands out without being harsh on the eyes.
 - **Scrollbars**: Subtle and unobtrusive, the scrollbars blend seamlessly with the background, providing a smooth scrolling experience.